Looking for things to do in the Yucatan Peninsula? The Couple for the Road shares their top recommendations.

 With all there is to see and do in the Yucatan, you really don’t want to be so far away from Chichen Itza and the attractions further inland.

 Conversely, Chichen Itza lies roughly 40 minutes southwest of Valladolid, and further from attractions along the east coast that you’ll want to see.

 The Solution is Valladolid

-Located a mere two-hour drive from ruin locations such as Tulum and less than an hour from a handful of other desirable locations, Valladolid is both affordable and beautiful, and allows for a truly maximized experience.
+Located a mere two-hour drive from ruin locations such as Tulum and less than an hour from a handful of other desirable locations, Valladolid is both affordable and beautiful.

 If you want to really see all the Yucatan offers, staying in Valladolid is a must.

 You’re staying in Valladolid, right?
 That’s good news, as just a short walk from downtown is Cenote Zaci.